bcrant/briancrantdotcom/content/lyrics/album_two/lunar_lander.md

 My day and my night in her pulmonary artery

 PRE CHORUS
-So many atriums, so little time
+So much surface, so little time
 I'm gonna orbit her heart til it knows that it's mine orbit her heart til it knows that it's mine